Fujifilm X-H1 vs Nikon D1

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the X-H1 and the D1 have been discontinued, but can regularly be found used on ebay.
 The D1 was replaced by the Nikon D1X, while the X-H1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X-H1 and D1 can be found, respectively, in the Fujifilm X-H1 Manual (free pdf) or the online Nikon D1 Manual.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-H1 and the Nikon D1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.